-The proposed B.S. in Biophysics aligns with the Student Success and Innovation goals in the 2022 Maryland State Plan for Higher Education.
+The proposed B.S. in Interdisciplinary Physics aligns with the Student Success and Innovation goals in the 2022 Maryland State Plan for Higher Education.
 TU faculty are committed to high quality instruction (Priority 5).
-The proposed program will provide students with knowledge and training through integrated curricula that emphasize synthesis of ideas and provide opportunities to earn credit through real world research experiences.
+The proposed program will provide students with knowledge and training through integrated curricula that emphasize synthesis of ideas and provide opportunities to earn credit through real world experiences in research and internships.

-The Biophysics degree is designed for students who wish to study physics as it is applied to biological systems, in a less theoretical context than the existing B.S. in Physics offered at TU.
-The proposed Biophysics curriculum gives students flexibility to fulfill requirements and develop a course of study that allows them to explore interests within a well-defined structure.
+The IP degree is designed for students who wish to study physics as it is applied to other fields, in a less theoretical context than the existing B.S. in Physics offered at TU.
+The proposed Interdisciplinary Physics curriculum gives students flexibility to fulfill requirements and develop a course of study that allows them to explore interests within a well-defined structure.
+The degree will also provide students who matriculate at TU as physics or other science majors an alternative pathway for completing a bachelor's degree in a timely manner and, through articulation agreements with Maryland's community colleges, will facilitate enrollment and graduation of transfer students (Priority 6).

-The Biophysics degree will also provide students who matriculate at TU as physics or other science majors an alternative pathway for completing a bachelor's degree in a timely manner and, through articulation agreements with Maryland's community colleges, will facilitate enrollment and graduation of transfer students (Priority 6).
-The nature of the Biophysics degree will foster a culture of risk-taking (Priority 8) by encouraging students to take intellectual risks in exploring new and emerging fields.
+The nature of the IP degree will foster a culture of risk-taking (Priority 8) by encouraging students to take intellectual risks in exploring new and emerging fields.